At Survicate, we have implemented security measures and policies to make sure your data is stored in the best manner.

 - Tags

-- Survey responses given by specific respondent queued to be sent to Survicate (deleted after the answer is sent)
+- Survey responses given by specific respondents queued to be sent to Survicate (deleted after the answer is sent)

 Do you need consent from your respondents to collect and store their data